Stay in Vienna

 Where to save painlessly

-• Tap water (Vienna’s mountain spring water is among Europe’s best drinking water, free and safe).
+• Tap water (Vienna’s mountain spring water is among Europe’s best drinking water, free and completely safe).
+Carry a bottle, refill as you go.

 • Lunch menus instead of evening à la carte.

-• Single ticket plus walk instead of 24h pass when you barely move.
+• Single ticket plus walking instead of a 24h pass on low-movement days.

-• Skipping the coffee house experience: a Melange, an hour at a table, that’s Vienna.
+• Skipping the coffee house experience: a Melange and an hour at a marble table, that is Vienna.

-• Skipping a proper schnitzel or tafelspitz visit: you want to have done that.
+• Skipping a proper schnitzel or Tafelspitz meal: you want to have done that.